Homebrew/homebrew-cask/CONTRIBUTING.md

   * delete a leading hyphen
   * a leading digit gets spelled out into English: `1password` becomes `onepassword`

 Casks are stored in a Ruby file matching their name.
+If possible, avoid creating Cask files which differ only by the placement of hyphens.

 #### Cask Class